 Winter Weather Advisory from SUN 1:00 PM CDT until MON 1:00 PM CDT

+Winter Weather Advisory from SUN 1:00 PM CDT until MON 1:00 PM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI